DhanrajGedam/Role-Base-Access-Control-in-Springboot/README.md

 Registration: Users send a POST request with their details to the /register endpoint.
 Login: After registration, users send their email and password to /login to receive a JWT token.
 Accessing Routes: Users include the JWT token in the Authorization header to access restricted routes.
-HR Validation
-This project demonstrates key concepts such as:

-Spring Boot security and JWT-based authentication.
-Role-based access control (RBAC).
-Database integration with MySQL.
-Clean and maintainable code following industry standards.